-INTE 4125L: Introduction to Electronic Commerce and Laboratory: 3 Credits electronic business.
+INTE 4125L: Introduction to Electronic Commerce and Laboratory: 3 Credits

+In this course students, will analyze the fundamentals and structure of an electronic business (e- business).
+Explain factors, conditions, and legal aspects when creating an electronic business.
 Design components of an ecommerce website.
 Integrate quality standards and security technologies to protect content and online business transactions.
 The student will also evaluate the fundamentals and general aspects of electronic commerce (e-commerce) marketing.
 (Pre-Requisites: INTE 2520L)